Banbury child sex abuse ring: Crimes

-Members
+Offenders

 The six men were named as:

 One man was acquitted of all charges in court.

 In March 2017 several others were arrested in connection with raping young girls.

 Reaction in Banbury and Parliament

 Detective Inspector Steve Raffield of Banbury police was quoted as saying that the offenders "abused the trust of the vulnerable young victims for the purpose of their own sexual gratification".
 He described the offences as "horrific" crimes that would "have a lasting impact upon the victims’ lives."
 He condemned the offenders for pleading not guilty and forcing the victims "to relive their experiences by giving evidence in court."
 He concluded by thanking the victims for the courage they showed in giving evidence, which had helped secure convictions of the accused men.

-The Banbury MP Sir Tony Baldry was disturbed by tactics used by the defence during the trial, writing to the Lord Chancellor to express his concern at reference to the victims as willing participants who were falsely claiming abuse because “it is better to be a victim than a slag”.
+The Banbury MP Sir Tony Baldry was disturbed by tactics used by the defence during the trial, writing to the Lord Chancellor to express his concern at reference to the victims as willing participants who were falsely claiming abuse because "it is better to be a victim than a slag".
 Defence counsel also alleged the case had been "manufactured" by the police and that the victims had been "brain-washed by social workers".